fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 ### Depth of Field
 Depth of Field is a technique used to simulate the effect of a camera lens focusing on a specific distance, causing objects closer or farther away to appear blurred.
 In ray tracing, we can implement this by simulating a lens aperture and generating rays that originate from different points on the lens.

-The input scene gives us two values "ApertureSize" for the size of the square lens and "FocusDistance" for the distance from the camera where the image should be in focus.
+The input scene gives us two values: "ApertureSize" for the size of the square lens and "FocusDistance" for the distance from the camera where the image should be in focus.
 In pinhole rendering, all primary rays originate from a single point.
-With depth of field, rays originate from random points on the aperture, and pass through a focal point.
+With depth of field, rays originate from random points on the aperture and pass through a focal point.

-I generated two random numbers and mapped them to square lens and calculated the lens point as follows:
+I generated two random numbers and mapped them to a square lens and calculated the lens point as follows:

 ```cpp
 float e1 = dist(rng);